microsoft/PowerPlatformConnectors/independent-publisher-connectors/WebexIntegration/README.md

 ### Operation 3 `Create an invitee`
 This operation allows user to create a new invitee to the meeting, the api would send an invitation email to the invitee to join the meeting.

+### Operation 4 `Edit a meeting`
+This operation allows user to edit a meeting with its parameters.

+### Operation 5 `Delete a meeting`
+This operation allows user to delete a meeting.

 ## Obtaining Credentials
 - Go to the App you created and login.
 - [Request an OAuth 2.0 Client Id and Client Secret](https://developer.webex.com/my-apps/new/integration)